ethereumclassic/ECIPs/_specs/ecip-tabs.md

 So, unless the miner has `"51%" * 4095/4096` of the hashrate, the best strategy is still to ADOPT.

+## Short-Term Finality Rate Increases

+The rate of the network's production of orphan blocks (sometimes recorded as uncles) is expected to drop because the expected rate of objectively decidable (non-tie, "asymmetric") block competitions is expected to rise by around 50\%.[^4] The precise value of this expecation depends on the distribution of miner-available capital rates relative to the distribution of miner hashrates.

+[^4]: This assumes that the aggregated balances represented in TABS are not constant.
+If a TABS value (and the transaction-originating balances that compose it) is held constant, then the finality characteristics of the production race imitate pure-PoW exactly.

+Lessening the production rate of non-canonical blocks is, by definition, an increase in expected network state finality.

+## Median-Seeking Adjustment Algorithm

+The proposed algorithm "synthesizing" TABS is an implementation of a median-seeking algorithm.

+From this, and by definition, we expect that eventually for some set of blocks, roughly half will have TAB values above, and half below the resulting TABS value.
+However, since the block authorship _per miner_ is not equally distributed, the TABS score will be weighted more heavily toward more prolific miners.
+The scale of this weighting will depend on the ratio of the aggregate balance of public transactions relative to any balance represented exclusively by some miner.

+Further investigation and analysis is encouraged for alternative adjustment algorithms, eg. moving averages, sequential weights.[^3]

+[^3]: Another idea uses a count of sequential TABS drops (number of consecutive falling adjustments) to cause the TABS value to fall _faster_ when it is only (or usually) falling.

+## Block Space Opportunity Cost for Miners

+Miners can include "local" transactions on their own behalf at no currency cost, but at the opportunity cost of the inclusion of a revenue-generating transaction.[^2]

+[^2]: :dragon: This changes with EIP-1559 or other transaction burn-fee schemes.

+Miner participation in the TABS competition is expected, since expected block revenues are driven, in part, by the competitiveness of the capital they represent on their own behalf.

+Since a miner can and should (optimally) represent their self-interested capital as a single transaction in the blocks they mine, they are expected to at least sometimes cannibalize one balance-transfer transaction's worth of block space (the minimum, currently `21,000 / ~10,000,000 = 0.02%`) in their own interest.

+Miner-interest transactions can be inoperative.
+Miners don't have to actually send any balance to anyone.
+Just a signed transaction to themselves, for example, where they recoup the gas fee (as the credited coinbase) or charge themselves a zero gas price.

 ## Observable, Domain-Specific Competition Drives Security